-The cracks related to externally applied stress are a more serious matter from a structural point of view, and indicate the foundation has been over-stressed due to structure loads or moving support soil.
+The cracks related to externally applied stress are a more serious matter from a structural point of view and indicate the foundation has been over-stressed due to structure loads or moving support soil.

-The foundation engineer must be consulted concerning these type of cracks.
+The foundation engineer must be consulted concerning these types of cracks.
 In many cases it is difficult to determine the difference between a shrinkage related crack and a load related crack, and sometimes a crack is caused or exaggerated by both forces.